Youth TRAIN in Trades

 - Choice of entry to employment with enhanced technical skills or continuing post-secondary studies

-- All sections of the ACE IT application form must be complete before acceptance by the district.
+- All sections of the Youth TRAIN in Trades application form must be complete before acceptance by the district.

 NOTE: After the district receives and reviews a submitted application, qualifying students will be contacted to complete an Accuplacer Test and arrange an interview with a TRU instructor.